randyrossi/vicii-kawari/README.md

 4. The quality of the mother board clock is not sufficient to derive the 40x dot clock required for the DVI signals.
 It appears the high jitter on the crystal is the cause.
 The motherboard clock was never meant to go through a clock multiplier to high frequencies.
 This appears to cause sync loss especially on NTSC boards.
 For this reason, the on-board oscillators should be used to drive the digital display modes.

 ## What chip models can this replace?
 The 'Large' and 'Mini' models can replace the 6567R8(NTSC),6567R56A(NTSC),6569R3(PAL-B),6569R1(PAL-B) models.
 They can assume the functionality of either video standard with a simple configuration change followed by a cold boot.
 This means your C64 can be both an NTSC and PAL machine.
 (PAL-N / PAL-M are not supported but it can be added with some hardware modifications.)
-The 'POV' model cannot behave as 'old' chip models (R56A/R1) and are fixed to either a 6567R8 or 6569R3.

 ## What motherboard revisions will this fit?
-The 'Mini/POV' boards will fit into revisions 250407, 250425, 326298 & KU-14194HB.
+The 'Mini' boards will fit into revisions 250407, 250425, 326298 & KU-14194HB.
 For 250425 boards, the RF sheild must be removed.
 For 250407, 326298 and KU-14194HB, the 'top' cover of the RF sheild compartment must be removed.

 The 'large" board will fit into revisions 250407, 250425, 326298 & KU-1419HB provided an extra socket is included to give the PCB enough height to clear some of the clock circuit components.
 However, if present, the RF sheild surrounding the video circuitry will prevent an HDMI cable from being plugged in even with an extra socket.
 For better HDMI port access, the large board is recommended for boards that do not have an RF sheild surrounding the video circuit.
 Also, it is better if the RF modulator is unpopulated or replaced with a RF modulator bypass board.
 This leaves room for a cable to be plugged in and exit the machine through unused holes at the back.
 Strain relief is up to the user.